emacscollective/auto-compile/README.md

-Even when using `auto-compile-on-save-mode` it can happen that some source file is newer than the respective byte code file, which is a problem because by default Emacs load the byte code file even when the respective source file has been modified more recently.
+Even when using `auto-compile-on-save-mode` it can happen that some source file is newer than the respective byte code file, which is a problem because by default Emacs loads the byte code file even when the respective source file has been modified more recently.

 Starting with Emacs version 24.4, setting `load-prefer-newer` to t